 An incredible opportunity lies before us.
-Polling continues to show low levels of awareness of President Biden's clean energy plan-its existence, impacts, and many benefits.
+Polling continues to show low levels of awareness of the Biden - Harris clean energy plan-its existence, impacts, and many benefits.
 The overall lack of awareness is a massive opportunity for us to shape the narrative and tell this story.